NicHub/videowall/README.md

 -   <kbd>.</kbd> Skip to the previous frame.
 -   <kbd>m</kbd> Mute / unmute the track under the mouse cursor.
 -   <kbd>r</kbd> Toggle video object fit mode between “cover” mode and “contain” mode for all videos.
--   <kbd>f</kbd> Full screen the video under the mouse cursor.
+-   <kbd>f</kbd> Full screen the video under the mouse cursor.¹
 -   <kbd>t</kbd> Toggle thumbnail / video view.
 -   <kbd>></kbd> Speed up the track playback rate.
 -   <kbd><</kbd> Slow down the track playback rate.
 -   <kbd>?</kbd> Open help file.

+¹ If you’re using a Blink-based browser (Chrome, Opera, Brave...), use the <kbd>f</kbd> shortcut to switch to full screen because if you use the built-in full screen button, the other keyboard shortcuts will no longer work.

 ## Web browser compatibility on macOS

--   Blink based browsers (Chrome, Opera, Brave...) work best.
+-   Blink-based browsers (Chrome, Opera, Brave...) work best.
 -   Safari, but the Developer tools need to be activated and the browser relaunched.
 -   Firefox, works but the videos may not play at start, you need to press k, ← or → .